Description & Background

-Description & Background**

 (9) Chowdhury, K., R.B.
 Seed, V. Perlea, M. Beaty, F. Ma, and G. Hu.
 (2019).
 Lessons Learned from Re-Evaluation of the Upper and Lower San Fernando Dams Using Current State of Practice in Numerical Modeling.
 USSD Annual Meeting.
 Chicago, IL: United States Society on Dams.

-This case study summary was peer-reviewed by Nathaniel Gee P.E., Senior Specialist, Dam Safety Policy, Tennessee Valley Authority.
+This case study summary was peer-reviewed by Nathaniel Gee P.E., Dam Safety Policy, Tennessee Valley Authority.